shadaashraf/-TicTacToe_With_Joystick_Custom_YoctoImage-/README.md

    - Warning screens if the player does not input their name, X/O selection, or both.

 3. **Custom Linux Image (Yocto)**
-   We created a custom Linux image using Yocto, which includes JDK, SDK for handling JavaFX, and a driver for the joystick.
+   We created a custom Linux image using Yocto, which includes JDK for handling JavaFX, and a driver for the joystick.
 The game automatically pauses if the joystick is unplugged and resumes once reconnected.

 ## Features
 - **Joystick Control**: Reads input from the joystick in real-time, sending it from C to Java through JNI.
 We handle edge cases, such as pausing the game when the joystick is unplugged.